SgtCoDFish/AshleyCPP/README.md

 - Bag and ImmutableArray will not be implemented, there are better native C++ choices without me reinventing the wheel.
 - Currently implements as far as Ashley commit [#a276fe45](https://github.com/libgdx/ashley/commit/a276fe45c81d450f305ce1b5b0bd0fe837207a70).

+Features to be implemented:

+- Refactor entity ids, using a C++11 constexpr compile time hash and a templated Component class to prevent using a virtual method and vtable.
+Will lead to smaller components and better cache coherency.

 ### License

 AshleyCPP has the same license as the original, as shown here: